Machu Picchu, of course, but more, much more.

 Days 4-7: Urubamba Spanish Lessons, Volunteer Work & Explore Ruins

 Our home base gives us freedom to explore the city of Urubamba.
 We will spend our mornings at a local elementary school helping with restoration projects and engaging with the schoolchildren.
 We may teach English, paint a basketball court or play a game of pickup soccer (fútbol) in the playground.
-For two afternoons, we’ll take language lessons from a native, Spanish-speaking instructor.
+For three afternoons, we’ll take language lessons from a native, Spanish-speaking instructor.
 We’ll learn vocabulary and common phrases to establish a strong base for our future travel and volunteer work.
 We’ll spend the rest of our time traveling to different sites in the Sacred Valley—from visiting nearby Incan Salt Mines, to hiking through the ruins of Ollantaytambo or Moray.

 Days 8 & 9: Market Day & Hike through Pisac Ruins